To Fulfill All Righteousness, To Proclaim the Name of All Names

 But while he thought on these things, behold the angel of the Lord appeared to him in his sleep, saying: Joseph, son of David, fear not to take unto thee Mary thy wife, for that which is conceived in her, is of the Holy Ghost.
 And she shall bring forth a son: and thou shalt call his name Jesus.
 For he shall save his people from their sins.
 (Mt.
 1: 20-21)

-The Feast of the Circumcision is the first time that the Holy Name of Jesus, which is so hated in our world today, was uttered for the first time for the whole world to hear.
-The feast we celebrate solemnly tommorow, Wednesday, January 2, 2013, the Holy Name of Jesus, was instituted for the Franciscan order eighty years after the death of Saint Bernardine of Siena (1380-1944), who spent his life promoting devotion to the Most Holy Name of Jesus to make reparation for blasphemies against the Holy Name.
+The Feast of the Circumcision is the first time that the Holy Name of Jesus, which is so hated in our world today, was uttered for the whole world to hear.
+The feast we celebrate solemnly on Sunday, January 5, 2014, the Holy Name of Jesus, was instituted for the Franciscan order eighty years after the death of Saint Bernardine of Siena (1380-1944), who spent his life promoting devotion to the Most Holy Name of Jesus to make reparation for blasphemies against the Holy Name.
 It was raised to a Feast of the Universal Church in 1721 by Pope Innocent XIII.
 Saint Bernardine of Siena took seriously the words of the first Pope to the Jews as recorded in the Acts of the Apostles:

 Then Peter, filled with the Holy Ghost, said to them: Ye princes of the people, and ancients, hear: If we this day are examined concerning the good deed done to the infirm man, by what means he hath been made whole: Be it known to you all, and to all the people of Israel, that by the name of our Lord Jesus Christ of Nazareth, whom you crucified, whom God hath raised from the dead, even by him this man standeth here before you whole.
 This is the stone which was rejected by you the builders, which is become the head of the corner.
 Neither is there salvation in any other.
 For there is no other name under heaven given to men, whereby we must be saved.
 (Acts 4: 8-12)